adntob/CiscoHackathon2019/README.md

 * Observe that you now get a message any time a call is started or stopped.

-* You can listen to events too.
-To listen to all events (for learning and discovery):
+* You can listen to events to.
+To listen to all of time (for learning):

 `xFeedback Register event/*`